D2-mods/Better-IWD-Pregen/README.md

 Give party starting equipment (IWD games)
 -

-This component gives the party basic starting weapons, as well the "Worn Garment" armor.
+This component gives the party basic starting weapons, as well as the "Worn Garment" armor.
 Weapons are given based on proficiencies (IWDEE), or class (IWD2), or randomly (classic IWD).
 There's also an option to start with a bag, containing at least 1 of each weapon type.
 More info below.

 > Note: For IWD2, the pre-made parties already start out equipped, so this just makes it more fair for custom parties.
 > This component is fully compatible with the IWD2EE mod.
 It's also compatible with IWD-in-BG2, if you really want to use that version.